 On the other side of this building in Snow Hill itself one can see the present emergency door leading to the tunnels

-On the other side of Snow Hill, flanking Holborn Viaduct (opposite the doorway mentioned above) there was another open air section of line and this is the image of the line as shown in April 1954 on the disused stations website.
+On the other side of Snow Hill, flanking the north side of Holborn Viaduct (opposite the doorway mentioned above) there was another open air section of line and this is the image of the line as shown in April 1954 on the disused stations website.
 This section is the second ring marked on the above map.
 The photo in question by R. C. Riley shows signals and these are too marked on the above map.
 At this point was the former entrance to Snow Hill station – or as it was sometimes known, Holborn Viaduct Low Level.

 Hereabouts is the start of the new turnback sidings for Southern trains that terminate at City Thameslink.
 These use part of the old goods sidings that once served Smithfield.
 The access to these is apparently via the ramp at Smithfield (this is just round the corner from the emergency doorway.
 That ramp is also used for access to the Farringdon Crossrail works.)
 These sidings are quite short and I dont think they’ll see a lot of use in the future especially with the demand for longer trains.